tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 |----------------|---------------------|-----------------|
 |`signedresource`|`sr`|Required.<br /><br /> Specify `f` if the shared resource is a file.
 This grants access to the content and metadata of the file.<br /><br /> Specify `s` if the shared resource is a share.
 This grants access to the content and metadata of any file in the share, and to the list of directories and files in the share.|

-## Specifying Query Parameters to Override Response Headers (Blob Service and File Service Only)
+## Specifying query parameters to override response headers (Blob and File services only)

 To define values for certain response headers to be returned when the shared access signature is used in a request, you can specify response headers in query parameters.
 This feature is supported beginning with version 2013-08-15 for the Blob service and version 2015-02-21 for the File service.
 Shared access signatures using this feature must include the `sv` parameter set to `2013-08-15` or later for the Blob service, or to `2015-02-21` or later for the File service.